Amodio/cemantix/README.md

 ![Joker button](misc/joker_btn.png?raw=true "Joker button")
 ![Run example](misc/run.png?raw=true "Run example")

+I went to 150 ms of sleep time (1st line of `inject.js`), the bug with one more word sent (16th here) is fixed.

 # Note
 In order to fetch the right model, I have tested all of them on two words: